 Associate Professor of Mathematics and Data Science

-Majid Jaberi-Douraki, Ph.D., is an associate professor of mathematics and data science in the Institute of Comparative Medicine at Kansas State University.
+Majid Jaberi-Douraki, Ph.D., is an associate professor of mathematics and data science.
 He also is an affiliated researcher with the Johnson Cancer Research Center at Kansas State University.

 Jaberi-Douraki's research focuses on mathematical data science, modeling of biological and epidemiological science, dynamical systems, control theory and numerical analysis.

 He co-leads the K-State and University of Missouri-Kansas City collaboration 1Data.
 The partnership cleans and standardizes preclinical human and animal health data and adds it to a data clearinghouse.
 The 1Data researchers and researchers around the world can then access and use that data to rapidly develop and test new therapeutics, drugs and medical technologies for people and animals.

 Under the 1Data environment, Jaberi-Douraki and his team developed 1Drug Assist.
 The program, currently in beta, is a platform for precision and individualized medicine.
 Health care providers plug in the personal demographic information of a patient with either breast cancer or Type 2 diabetes and are recommended the top therapeutic drugs that will work best for that patient.

 Researchers are continuing to refine the program and plan to add more diseases.
 They also developed a version of the program that veterinarians can use for companion animals.

 Jaberi-Douraki also is an affiliated researcher with K-State's Johnson Cancer Research Center.